Gamesome-ab/route-builder/packages/route-builder/README.md

 ## @gamesome/route-builder

+Have you ever been frustrated by not having a good way to manage your application's routes in a type-safe manner?
+Are you resorting to magic strings scattered throughout your codebase, and constantly breaking prod when your api server tries to redirect to a non-existing route?

+@gamesome/route-builder is here to help!

-Lets you build your application's routes in a type-safe way with support for dynamic segments like so:
+You can now build your application's routes in a type-safe way with support for dynamic segments like so:

 ```typescript
 import { buildRoutes } from '@gamesome/route-builder';